-Season 6 of the world’s most popular television series started out less than a week ago and we can see fans dwelling on the madness and frenzy the series has caused.
+Game of Thrones is the World’s most popular television series whic started out in April 2011 and we can see fans dwelling on the madness and frenzy the series has caused.
 From the biggest cliffhangers to a lot of deaths (we mean A LOT) and to dragons and magic, Game Of Thrones is an action packed, fantasy tale set in medieval times.

 Now obviously, there are two types of the people in the world.